KealanC/HomeSOClab-SIEM-/README.md

 <img width="869" alt="Screenshot 2024-09-06 at 19 00 37" src="https://github.com/user-attachments/assets/85c65404-68d1-44a4-a320-31207f1994e3">
 <br />
 <br />
-Now I went back to the SIEM log data to analyze if it had detected any Nmap scans being executed, as you can see it did detect scans: <br/>
+Return to the SIEM log data to analyze if it had detected any Nmap scans being executed, as you can see it did detect scans: <br/>
 <img width="1291" alt="Screenshot 2024-09-07 at 13 29 07" src="https://github.com/user-attachments/assets/ab56e0c8-4345-4686-9828-8292643ae9b2">
 <br />
 <br />
-Next I created a visialization dashboard to visualize the detected events:  <br/>
+Create a visialization dashboard to visualize the detected events:  <br/>
 <img width="1429" alt="Screenshot 2024-09-06 at 19 19 32" src="https://github.com/user-attachments/assets/071c911a-5148-4888-b8b4-690616f9303a">
 <br />
 <br />